Kray-G/kilite/README.md

 * Libraries support.
   * [ ] Useful Libraries like Zip, Xml, PDF, or something.

-There could be something I'm forgetting.
+There could be something I've forgotten.

 In addition, the followings are the task list for the current implementation.